Guest ranch: History

-While there were guest ranches prior to the 20th century, the trend grew considerably after the end of World War I. In the early 1920s guest ranching became popular in Texas.
-As one rancher near Bandera, Texas, noted: "you can run more dudes to the acre in these hills than you can cattle".
+While there were guest ranches prior to the 20th century, the trend grew considerably after the end of World War I. In the early 1920s, guest ranching became popular in Texas.
+As one rancher near Bandera, Texas, noted: "You can run more dudes to the acre in these hills than you can cattle."
 Dude wrangling was profitable, and vacationers were easier to handle than stock, although some wranglers considered dudes ornerier than livestock.
-Competition with ever larger and more professional cattle operations around this time possibly also contributed to this trend.
-In 1923 a dude ranch opened in Hawaii, modeled after those in Wyoming.
+Around that time, competition with ever-larger and more professional cattle operations possibly contributed to that trend.
+In 1923, a dude ranch opened in Hawaii, modeled after those in Wyoming.
 In 1926, the Dude Ranchers Association was founded in Billings, Montana, to represent the needs of this rapidly growing industry.
-Advertisements during this era were often aimed at the upper class and stressed the beauty of the natural scenery, the healthiness of being outdoors, and the wildlife.
-Recently established national parks in the area were also an added tourist attraction.
-During the Great Depression the industry continued to expand, likely as an alternative income source as real cattle ranches were experiencing financial troubles.
-In the 1930s dude ranches proliferated along with the Rocky Mountains and around Palm Springs in California, while becoming rarer in Texas.
-Many of these areas were inhospitable for cattle, and stock and fodder had to be imported during the dude season.
+Advertisements during that era were often aimed at the monied classes, and stressed the beauty of the natural scenery, the healthiness of being outdoors, and the wildlife.
+Recently established national parks in the area were an added tourist attraction.

+During the Great Depression the industry continued to expand, likely as an alternative income source for real cattle ranches which were experiencing financial troubles.
+In the 1930s, dude ranches proliferated along with the Rocky Mountains and around Palm Springs in California.
+However, they were becoming rarer in Texas, where many areas were inhospitable to cattle, and stock and fodder had to be imported during the dude season.

-In 1935 the industry boomed, and Western railroad companies advertised destinations to paying guests.
-Airlines and travel bureaus also began to enter the business in this period.
+In 1935, the industry boomed, and Western railroad companies advertised destinations to paying guests.
+Airlines and travel bureaus also began to enter the business in that period.
 The University of Wyoming began to offer a degree in recreational ranching, and one could take a four-year course in dude wrangling.
-Most of the patrons hailed from New York at this time.
-As the trips became more popular and less affluent people began to become interested, there was an economic incentive to establish lower-cost dude ranches in the East, including in New York State.
-In 1943 the Eastern Dude Ranchers' Association was formed.
-Throughout the 1940s business remained good, as wars throughout the rest of the world made foreign travel less attractive.
+Most of the patrons hailed from New York at the time but, as the trips became more popular and less affluent people began to become interested, there was an economic incentive to establish lower-cost dude ranches in the East, including in New York State.
+In 1943, the Eastern Dude Ranchers' Association was formed.
+Throughout the 1940s, business remained good, because wars in the rest of the world made foreign travel less attractive.